zspiler/diftam_editor/README.md

 `git submodule update`

-To update the submodule to lastest commit in `d2sc_policy` repo, you can use:
+To update the submodule to lastest commit in `diftam_lib` repo, you can use:

 `git submodule update --remote --merge`